jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Yeah, yeah, yeah.

 A: And how thick he is now?
 Well, that's what it creates.
-Remember Kevin Klein, I mean Kevin Costner?
+Remember Kevin Costner?
 You remember him, No Way Out?
 Skinny.
 Thick now.
 Thick all over.

 Q: And Val Kilmer?